 But it’s really evolved to the point where you can see reviews on any type of service provider, even a mortgage loan officer.
 And before online reviews came about, most people would ask their realtor, “Who should I use for my mortgage loan officer?
-Who should I use for my home inspector?
-Who should I use for a title company?”
-And the realtor really drove all those decisions, so there was one data point, one opinion, and the consumer just went with whatever the realtor said.
+How about my home inspector?
+And who should I use for a title company?”
+And the realtor really drove all those decisions.
+So there was one data point, one opinion.
+And the consumer just went with whatever the realtor said.
 That was the way it was done ever since I got in the business in 1986.

-So if you go to Yelp and you plug in mortgage broker, mortgage lender, Washington DC Yelp, you search by geography and the results will have Brian Martucci up at the top hopefully still.
-And if Brian Martucci has 48 five star reviews, chances are pretty good that he’s gonna do well and does his job and is efficient and executes and has good pricing, and all the things that you want out of a mortgage loan officer.
+So if you go to Yelp and you plug in mortgage broker, mortgage lender, Washington DC Yelp.
+You search by geography and the results will have Brian Martucci up at the top hopefully still.
+And if Brian Martucci has 48 five star reviews, chances are pretty good that he’s going to do well.
+And does his job and is efficient and executes and has good pricing, and all the things that you want out of a mortgage loan officer.

-Either there’s a reason that they don’t want a profile online to be reviewed and that may not be a good reason, maybe they just don’t do an excellent job and don’t wanna be reviewed or maybe they just haven’t caught up with the times.
-And that doesn’t necessarily mean that they’re not a good service provider, but it leaves it open to question.
-How can you not pick somebody with 10, 20, 50, 100 reviews over someone that one human being who could be flawed says, “Oh, use them.
+Either there’s a reason that they don’t want a profile online to be reviewed.
+And that may not be a good reason.
+Maybe they just don’t do an excellent job and don’t want to be reviewed or maybe they just haven’t caught up with the times.
+And that doesn’t necessarily mean that they’re not a good service provider.
+But it leaves it open to question.
+How can you not pick somebody with 10, 20, 50, 100 reviews over someone that one human being who could be flawed who says, “Oh, use them.
 They’re excellent.
 They’ll have competitive pricing and they’ll get the job done.
 Don’t worry.”

-I just don’t understand how we can rely on an opinion or two when the world seems to be going on crowdsourcing now and wanting to see multiple opinions.
-So I know you can find Brian Martucci on Yelp and Zillow and Google Plus, and just Google Brian Martucci or Google mortgage lender or mortgage broker in your marketplace.
+I just don’t understand how we can rely on an opinion or two.
+The world seems to be going on crowdsourcing now.
+And wanting to see multiple opinions.
+So I know you can find Brian Martucci on Yelp and Zillow and Google.
+And just Google Brian Martucci or Google mortgage lender or mortgage broker in your marketplace.
 I would plug in Washington DC mortgage broker, Washington DC mortgage lender, wherever you are in the country, Los Angeles mortgage broker, see if you can find someone with reviews.